markdownlint/markdownlint/docs/RULES.md

 Parameters: style ("fenced", "indented", "consistent", default "fenced")

 This rule is triggered when a different code block style is used than the configured one.
-For example, in the default configuration this triggers:
+For example, in the default configuration this rule is triggered for the following document:

     Some text.